mkicjn/rhmap/README.md

     type *name##_remove(struct name *m, size_t key);
     void *name##_rehash(struct name *m, void *mem, size_t cap);

+---

-The *init* function initializes the struct's members.
+* The *init* function initializes the struct's members.
 The `size` argument is in bytes so that the usage of `sizeof` on static arrays is appropriate.

-The *clear* function empties the table.
+* The *clear* function empties the table.
 To simplify cleanup, it takes a function pointer to a destructor, which (if not `NULL`) will be called on every value in the table.

-The self-explanatory *insert,* *search,* and *remove* functions return a pointer to the value's location in memory, or `NULL` on error.
+* The self-explanatory *insert,* *search,* and *remove* functions return a pointer to the value's location in memory, or `NULL` on error.

+* The *rehash* function reinitializes the table to a new memory area, and re-inserts all previous entries.
+It returns a pointer to the old memory area, or `NULL` on error.

+---

-They return a pointer to the value instead of the value itself for two reasons:
+Functions return a pointer to the value instead of the value itself for two reasons:
 1. This approach avoids the need for separate *get* and *set* functions, and remove doesn't need to manage entry memory.
 2. There is a consistent way to signal errors, i.e. differentiate between `NULL` as an error and `NULL` as a value.

 However, there is one limitation: pointers returned by these functions should *not* be used after any insertions, because insertions may reorder table contents.

-The *rehash* function reinitializes the table to a new memory area, and re-inserts all previous entries.
-It returns a pointer to the old memory area, or `NULL` on error.

 ## Examples